increasingawareness/digitalsafety.tips/content/_index.md

 Go to https://twofactorauth.org/ to see some sites that support 2FA.
 Most banks, social media networks, and email providers have 2FA.

+<p class="message"><i class="fas fa-exclamation-triangle"></i> Note that security questions don't count as a second-factor.
+Security questions are very easy to guess or find out about a person, and are extremely risky to use in place of the above  methods.
+If you must use a security question, I recommend using a random string of characters as the answer to the question.
+Then save it in your password manager.</p>

 <center>

 <br>